VishardMehta/talk-to-data/README.md

 ---

 ## 🔮 Future Improvements
+- **Multi-file upload with join detection** — Upload multiple CSV and `.db` files; the system auto-detects common columns and suggests joins.
+- **Currently supports CSV and `.db`** — other formats are not yet supported adn will be added later.
 - **Persistent vector store** — Save FAISS indexes to disk to avoid re-indexing on every restart.
 - **Live database connectors** — Support connecting to PostgreSQL, MySQL, or BigQuery for real-time querying.
 - **Multi-user authentication** — Add user accounts with session isolation and query history.